+TRS-Care premiums and benefits will be the same in 2022 as they were in 2021.
 Rising health care costs continue to be a challenge across the country and Texas is no exception.
-For the past several years, TRS-Care health plan costs have consistently outpaced funding - and despite additional financial support from the Texas Legislature, premiums and benefits may continue to change from year to year in order to ensure the health plan's sustainability for current and future retirees.
-Here's how the 2020 TRS-Care Standard plan works:
+Even with additional financial support from the Texas Legislature, TRS-Care premiums and benefits may change from year to year in order to ensure the program's sustainability for current and future retirees.

+Here's how the 2022 TRS-Care Standard plan works: